 To prove a burglary, a state prosecutor must show that the defendant entered a property without permission or stayed on the premises after permission to enter the property had expired.
 In addition, the prosecutor must prove that the defendant entered the property knowingly -- with awareness and purpose -- and with an intent to commit a theft or a felony.

 The types of property eligible for burglary include buildings, aircrafts, boats, motor vehicles, and others.
 Although most types of property qualify the burglary as a Class 2 felony, schools and places of worship increase the offense to a Class 1 felony, a more serious offense with increased penalties.
-Burglaries of dwellings, which include homes and residences, also become Class 1 felonies under the laws of Illinois.
+Burglaries of dwellings, which include homes and residences, also become Class 1 felonies under Illinois burglary laws.

 Criminal offenses related to burglary, including the unlawful possession of burglary tools, are crimes that qualify as less serious classes of felonies.
 If the state prosecutor can prove criminal trespass, but cannot establish an intent to commit a felony or theft, the state may pursue the lesser charge of criminal trespass as a Class A misdemeanor or Class 4 felony.

 The punishment for a burglary conviction depends on the class of felony.
-In general, burglary is a Class 2 felony, which may result in a term of imprisonment for three to seven years.
+In general, burglary is a Class 2 felony according to Illinois burglary laws, which may result in a term of imprisonment for three to seven years.
 Under some circumstances, Illinois state laws allow the prosecutor to charge a burglary as a Class 1 felony, which can result in a term of imprisonment for four to fifteen years.
 For either a Class 2 or Class 1 felony, the state may be able to increase the sentence if the defendant's criminal history includes prior convictions for felonies of Class 2 or higher.
 The state may also require a fine in an amount up to $25,000.

 Illinois Criminal Code of 1961 section 19-1--19-3 (scroll down for sections)